CallumT45/Reddit-TTS-Bot/README.md

 # Reddit to Video

-The purpose of this project is to create a script which automatically creates a video version of any given askreddit or other text based subreddit thread.
-The porject uses google text to speech and pyttsx3 to create the voices and pillow to create the frames.
+The purpose of this project is to create a script that automatically creates a video version of any given askreddit or other text-based subreddit thread.
+The project uses google text to speech and pyttsx3 to create the voices and pillow to create the frames.
 The audio and video is then stitched together with moviepy.
 ## Installing
 Install the required packages:
     * Praw